 - Start to mix all the ingredients with your fingers.

-- In a bowl dissolve the salt with the 300ml of water.
+- In a bowl dissolve the salt with the 300ml of water (more or less depending on the quality of your flours).

 - Pour gradually the water and start to knead with your hands.